Lawsuit: Virginia police officers threatened man during stop

 He then pepper-sprayed Nazario, who is Black and Latino.

-Nazario's attorney says his client was trying to stop in a well-lit area.
+Nazario's attorney Jonathan Arthur says his client was trying to stop in a well-lit area.

+According to the Associated Press, when asked how his client was after the incident, Arthur said "he's definitely not doing too well."

+In an interview with the Virginian-Pilot of Norfolk, the town manager said that officers Daniel Crocker and Joe Gutierrez still work for the department, The AP reported.